anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       - in the function loadGameStats(), I overwrite destroyedBlockCount to 0.
 If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount.

-9. After incorporating the short paddle bonus, if there were multiple of that same bonus being caught by the paddle the paddle glitches.
+9. After incorporating the short paddle bonus, if there were many short paddle powers being caught by the paddle, the paddle glitches.
    - How the problem was solved:
      The code responsible for changing the paddle width was updated to use `Platform.runLater()` each time the width was